Kuching International Airport: History

 Work on the strengthening and extension of the runway to 2454 m in length started in 1973 and was completed in 1976, capable of handling Boeing 707 turbofan aircraft.

 In 1980, consistent with the advent of Airbus A300B4 operations, it was imperative that the runway pavement strength be upgraded to meet the requirements of that particular aircraft.
 Work on this was completed in early 1982.

 Construction of the terminal complex at the north site took a centre stage at the end of 1978 and was completed in July 1983.
 This modern terminal replaced the previous terminal, and was opened for business on 24 August 1983.
 The terminal complex covered a built-up area of 81 hectares with a floor space of 13,000 square metres, comprised the three-storey passenger terminal flanked by neatly planned buildings which consisted of the Air Traffic Control Tower and operations block, a larger freight facility, a new airport fire station, Maintenance Building, VIP Building and ancillary services building.

+An extension of the airport, consisting of extending the existing runway to accommodate "jumbo jets", reconstruction of the existing terminal was planned in 1991, costing RM 240 million, with the runway extension taking 60% of the total cost.
+It was planned to be completed in 1994.